-Kareema Bee is an Emmy-nominated producer and content creator from New York City.
+Kareema Bee is a 2x Emmy-nominated producer and content creator from New York City.
 She is a graduate of SUNY Albany (Phi Beta Kappa) and Syracuse University's Newhouse School where she received a Master’s in TV, Radio, & Film.

 Her professional background as a producer spans from major TV and film productions, to creative development, representation, digital media and social impact events.